 Balboa is danced to a wide variety of tempos.
 Because the basic step takes up such a small space, Balboa can be danced to fast music or to slower music, which allows more time for intricate footwork and variations.

-For a list of Balboa classes at Dance with Joy Studios, click on the “Sign Up Today!” link below.
+For a list of partner dancing classes at Dance with Joy Studios and to pre-register for classes, click on the “Sign Up Today!” link below.
 Once the full studio schedule loads onto your screen, simply sort the “Class Type” to Partner Dance and scroll down to view class names, days, and times.